|Course Number||Course Title||CL||LAB||CR|

 - NHTI placement testing indicating college level reading skills and a readiness for EN 101, English Composition; reading, writing, and verbal skills are major considerations for acceptance into the Early Childhood Certificate Program.

 Day and evening students not currently working in child care will spend one and a half hours each week working with infants, toddlers, or preschoolers at the NHTI campus child care center, the Child and Family Development Center (CFDC) while taking early childhood classes.
-These hours will be considered a component of class participation.
+These hours will be considered a component of class participation and additional lab use fee applies.
 Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
 Students must complete this paperwork before they participate with the children at the CFDC.
 This paperwork may include:

 - a complete set of electronic fingerprints completed by the Department of Safety;